-Modern neoregelias can exhibit varying different markings, from spots, mottling, banding or variegated leaves and ranging assorted sizes for all types of garden applications.
+Modern Neoregelias can exhibit varying markings, from spots, mottling, banding or variegated leaves and ranging in assorted sizes for all garden applications.

-These bromeliads do require some sunlight or bright light to morph into their stereotypical hallmark colours.
-Plant neoregelias in Searles Cymbidium and Bromeliad Mix in the garden or in pots for a ideal open soil mix and nutrient balance for growing healthy bromeliads.
+These bromeliads require sunlight or bright light to morph into their stereotypical hallmark colours.
+Plant Neoregelias in Searles Cymbidium and Bromeliad Mix in the garden or pots for an ideal open soil mix and nutrient balance for growing healthy bromeliads.
 Keep water in their ‘well’ and flush out the well periodically to remove stagnant water and bacteria.

-Typically, billbergia can be identified by their narrow channelling of foliage from the centre.
+Typically, Billbergia can be identified by their narrow channelling of foliage from the centre.
 Its flower spike extends from the middle in a pendulous form with often spotted or banded rosette foliage patterns.
-Billbergia easily clump well at the base of trees and are easy to grow for all gardeners.
+Billbergia easily clumps well at the base of trees and is easy to grow for all gardeners.
 Their flower spikes are beautiful but short lived.

-Their inflorescence and flowers can grow in varying colours from red and pinks to purples and blues.
+Their inflorescence and flowers can grow in varying colours, from red and pink to purple and blue.
 Billbergias tolerate most Australian climates where strong frosts are not present.

-Tillandsias are a first cousin to the bromeliads that are mostly grown and are true ‘air plants’.
-There are many forms in cultivation and most produce brightly coloured appealing blooms on delicate flower spikes directly from the centre of each plant.
-These are extremely easy to grow and can be simply attached to pieces of wood and hung in position or even in a vertical wall situation combined with orchids and other small bromeliads.
-Fully adaptable to both full sun and light shade, Tillandsias truly bring strong fascination to a garden scene and are highly popular with the younger generation for their novel appearance.
-The most well-known of all species is the old fashioned ‘Old Man’s beard’ (Tillandsia usneoides) with its attractive silver grey fine foliage cascading over low branches or wooden fences.
-This form is eagerly utilised by many smaller bird species that use it as nesting material and in turn unwittingly spread this species to many neighbouring branches of trees and shrubs.
-In nature, tillandsias capture heavy dew on their fine foliage so do not require heavy watering to survive.
-During the heat of summer, simply splashing water over the plants is more than enough to ensure a gradual colonisation can occur.
+Tillandsias are a first cousin to the mostly grown bromeliads and are true ‘air plants’.
+There are many forms in cultivation; most produce brightly coloured appealing blooms on delicate flower spikes directly from the centre of each plant.
+These are extremely easy to grow and can be attached to pieces of wood and hung in position or even in a vertical wall situation combined with orchids and other small bromeliads.
+Fully adaptable to full sun and light shade, Tillandsias brings strong fascination to a garden scene and is highly popular with the younger generation for its novel appearance.
+The most well-known species is the old fashioned ‘Old Man’s beard’ (Tillandsia usneoides), with its attractive silver grey fine foliage cascading over low branches or wooden fences.
+This form is eagerly utilised by many smaller bird species that use it as nesting material and, in turn, unwittingly spread this species to many neighbouring branches of trees and shrubs.
+Tillandsias capture heavy dew on their fine foliage in nature, so they do not require heavy watering to survive.
+During the heat of summer, simply splashing water over the plants is more than enough to ensure gradual colonisation can occur.

 Bromeliads can be grown from seed, but this is the most time-consuming method of propagating them.
 Most bromeliads are propagated from ‘pups’.
-After the mother bromeliad flowers, it will die, but subsequent offsets or ‘pups’ will grow and can be cut away from the mother plant and replanted when they are about 15cm high.
+It will die after the mother bromeliad flowers, but subsequent offsets or ‘pups’ will grow and can be cut away from the mother plant and replanted when they are about 15cm high.

 ‘Pups’ can be planted in pots, in a borough of a tree or mass planted in gardens.
 Use a specifically designed bromeliad mix containing controlled release fertiliser, flower booster potash and water efficiency properties.
 Searles Cymbidium & Bromeliad Mix is perfect to use as a garden soil mix or for potted specimens.